GeoffreyFClark/OpenAI-Discord-Bots/README.md

-# ML-AI-Discord-Bots
-Basic templates I made for using either OpenAI or TensorFlow to create ML AI chatbots for Discord servers.
-Added a template for an image-generating ML AI openAI discord bot.
+March 5, 2023:

-Added basic logprobs reinforcement functionality to one bot. active_learning_bot_sanitized.py

-Uploaded a 1762 line training dataset of comments web-scraped from reddit that I then cleaned up + formatted. tdata_slice.jsonl
+Added basic logprobs reinforcement functionality to one bot. active_learning_bot_sanitized.py Also uploaded a 1762 line training dataset of comments web-scraped from reddit that I then cleaned up + formatted. tdata_slice.jsonl